 - Leave sufficient room for doors and drawers to be opened.

 - Think about lighting and how much amount of light will work in the room, lamps and light stands are easy to move.
-Further, this should be done before hanging pictures and mirrors.
+Further, this should be done before hanging pictures and buy mirrors online.

 - If placing a TV in a room, remember the distance needed between the screen and the viewer.
 Most sofas or beds must be at least eight feet away from a standard television screen.